GaoHchen/library-management-sys/README.md

 # Library management systems

-written by C, Linked lists heavily used.
+written in C, Linked lists heavily used.